andissanayake/TanStackTablePagination/README.md

 Api end point we are using for this example is https://jsonplaceholder.typicode.com/posts?_start=0&_limit=10

-We can use \_start and \_limit url parameters to fetch sample data from api This is the pagination properties we are providing for useReactTable.
+We can use \_start and \_limit url parameters to fetch sample data from api.
+This is the pagination properties we are providing for useReactTable.

 ```typescript